Supreme Court Hears Another Obamacare Case, With A Twist

 Justice Ruth Bader Ginsburg pointed to the language in the ACA mandating government payments.
 There were insufficient votes in Congress to repeal that obligation, she observed.

-Chief Justice Roberts piled on:"You don't question that these insurance companies would not have participated in the risk corridor program, but for the government's promise to pay."
+Roberts piled on:"You don't question that these insurance companies would not have participated in the risk corridor program, but for the government's promise to pay."

 "What kind of a statute is that?"